Accounting Student Orgs

 * Business casual dress is required.

-Accounting Club Membership Form - Closed.
-Will reopen for Spring 2018.
+Accounting Club Membership Form - Closed for spring 2018

 Beta Alpha Psi was founded in 1919 and the Kappa Eta Chapter was chartered at Texas State University—San Marcos in 2001.
 Since their inception the national office has recognized them each year with the superior chapter award.
 This included their pledge year which has only been awarded to two chapters.
 Their chapter maintains this honor by obtaining pledges, members, and officers that commit themselves to the highest standards.

-BAP Membership Form - Closed.
-Will reopen for Spring 2018.
+BAP Membership Form - Closed for spring 2018

 NABA (National Association of Black Accountants) is a national organization whose aim is to promote and develop the professional skills of their members.
 NABA’s primary focus is on minority students interested in the accounting and finance fields, but the organization is open to students of all majors and ethnicities who are interested in working at various management and expertise levels across the broad spectrum of accounting and finance specialties in corporations, government and educational institutions.